January 7, 2021

 Well, another year has gone by.
 And what a year it was!
 2020 dug deep in its bag of chaotic goodies and threw the book at us: COVID-19, protests, shutdowns, lockdowns, a presidential election, and let us not forget Tiger King (doesn’t that seem like ages ago?).
 Now, it’s time to set 2021 New Year Resolutions.

 If you are fortunate enough to work remotely and have a pet, you undoubtedly had to change your schedule a bit to accommodate them.
 My dog is named Loki and he’s adopted.
 He’s a big, loveable goofball.
 I wouldn’t trade him for anything.
 Though, as the COVID shutdown weeks, turned into months, I have admittedly slacked off in my responsibilities as a dog dad.
-So for 2021, I’m setting resolutions for both of us.
+So for my 2021 New Year Resolutions, I’m setting goals for both of us.

 Part of the reason I’m writing this blog is to say it’s OK if things were a bit slack last year; even those who work with pets on a daily basis let things fall through the cracks.
 The other reason I’m writing this post is to link you to many other blogs from the Rover-Time archive that contain information, guides, tips, and referrals to help you start 2021 right.
 Let’s make things easy to begin the year.